hwxcby/ATTOrderNet/README.md

 # ATTOrderNet
-Code for the paper “Deep attentive sentence ordering network”.
+Code for the paper “Deep attentive sentence ordering network” (EMNLP 2018).

 We choose the [SIND dataset](http://visionandlanguage.net/VIST/dataset.html) as an example.